oyamabs/Samantha/README.md

 - Add a GUI with DirectX

-- Add an web API because why not
+- ~~Add an web API because why not~~

 - ~~Make my own DLL injector~~

+- Write the documentation for the web API